learn-co-students/module-one-final-project-guidelines-seattle-web-career-031119/README.md

 ### Let's Git It

 1. Fork the repository
-1. In your terminal, clone the repository with `git clone <your fork's link here>`
+1. In your terminal, clone the repository with `git clone wardou2/module-one-final-project-now-thats-what-i-call-90s`
 1. In your terminal, navigate to the project directory
 1. Run `bundle install` to download the necessary gems
 1. Run `rake db:migrate` to create the proper databases